 Content marketing is one of the most effective and popular online strategies amongst companies to promote their brand.
 Having a well-defined content plan will help reduce stress that creeps up when we need post or plan content.

 On top of this, according to an IAB’s study, 49% of users consult blogs and forums before making a purchase and 27% use social networks for the same purpose.

-💡 60% of marketing professionals say that creating content for a blog is a priority as part of an inbound marketing strategy (Fuente: http://www.hubspot.com/marketing-statistics)
+💡 60% of marketing professionals say that creating content for a blog is a priority as part of an inbound marketing strategy.

-To guarantee success for your marketing strategy it’s important to plan ahead before putting it into action.
-There are still some companies that carry out their strategies without a clear plan, that is, like groping in the dark.
-So, in order to create a wonderful content plan, you should follow the recipe step by step:
+To guarantee success for your marketing strategy, it’s important to plan ahead before putting your strategies into action.
+There are still some companies that carry out strategies without a clear plan, limiting you from measuring your goals, and evolving your efforts.

 It’s always important reconsider what you really want to achieve from your content plan.
 Higher traffic to your web, prestige and recognition, SEO positioning, conquer the world, etc. Once you have your ideas clear, you will be able to aim your strategy towards your goals.
 A content plan is unfeasible if you don’t define where you want to go.
 Set your objectives!

 These objectives need to be attainable, and measurable.
 Select real percentages for goals, and see which metrics you need to view to track this information.
 Utilizing a website and blog analytics tool can help you view your growth without any manual calculations needed.

 ⚡️ Define your ideal client